 CSFA began serving as a conduit bond issuer on behalf of California non-profit charter schools in 2010 to provide improved access to the capital markets.
 CSFA's low-cost fee structure, intercept mechanism, free state-level Tax Equity and Fiscal Responsibility Act (TEFRA) hearing process, and mission-driven emphasis has made CSFA the prominent conduit debt issuer for non-profit charter schools throughout the State.
-As a testament to CSFA's market prominence in the state, CSFA issued 72 percent of the charter school financings closed in 2017, based on the number of deals issued, and 82 percent of the transactions closed, based on the total par amount of bonds issued in 2017.
+As a testament to CSFA's market prominence, CSFA issued 72 percent of the charter schools financings closed in 2017, based on the number of deals issued, and 82 percent of the transactions closed, based on the total par amount of bonds issued.

 CSFA's first comprehensive report on its conduit bond program for charter schools was published in 2016.
-That report discussed the facility financing needs of California charter schools, CSFA's guidelines for bond issuance and sales restrictions for such bonds, historical bond issuance statistics, comparisons to national charter financing trends, and market factors affecting CSFA's charter school financings in 2016.
-Building upon that inaugural report, the 2017 Conduit Bond Program Report provides greater statistical data for the transactions that priced and closed last year, focuses on municipal and macro market conditions and their effect on issuance pricing, and summarizes each of the 13 transactions issued by CSFA in 2017.
+That report discussed the facility financing needs of California charter schools, CSFA's guidelines for bond issuance and sales restrictions for such bonds, historical bond issuance statistics, comparisons to national charter financing trends, and market factors affecting CSFA's charter school financings.
+Building upon that inaugural report, the 2017 Conduit Bond Program Report provides greater statistical data for the transactions that priced and closed last year, focuses on municipal and macro market conditions and their effect on issuance pricing, and summarizes each of CSFA's thirteen transactions closed in 2017.